Kilcekru/dev-server/README.md

 	reloadOnReconnect: false, // Reload html when dev-server is restarted
 	chrootRefresh: false, // Refresh html only on changes in the same or a sub-directory
-	hashFiles: false, // prevent reloads if file change has same content });
+	hashFiles: false, // prevent reloads if file change has same content
+	ignored: undefined, // Defines files/paths to be ignored for file-watching
+	middleware: undefined, // Array of middleware to add custom handling for requests });

 // address the server is listening on